cbeimers113/metacircuits/README.md

 - XOR gate.
 Outputs a signal only if one of the inputs carries a signal.
 - XNOR gate.
 Outputs a signal only if both inputs are the same.

-Note: TRNS does not work quite like a real transistor where a sustained electrical signal is required to allow conduction.
-It has an ON input and an OFF input that are used to enable and disable this property.